TL;DR

 Why Visual Identity Matters More in SaaS Marketing

 Here's the thing about SaaS.
 You are often selling to people who will never speak to a human on your team.
 No handshakes, no in-person demos, no relationship building over coffee.
-All the hard work must be done by your images.
-So, let's see why visual identity is important:
+Your images must do all the hard work.
+So, let's see why visual identity is essential:

 A. Trust-Building Without the Human Touch